tvntsr/Astar/README.md

   * UnitType - defines type to keep cartesian coordinates, preferable std::pair<>
   * PathNode - defines a node on the map
   * Queue - priority queue used in A* algorithm
-  * Directions - integer, defines possible movement in the mpa cell
+  * Directions - integer, defines possible movement in the map's cell

 ## Function parameters